- 4

 Impact on ERP Systems

-If a hacker gains Remote Access to a machine running an ERP system, they can immediately access all critical data:
+If hackers gain Remote Access to a machine running ERP — they can immediately access all data:

 - HR data — employee salaries, national ID numbers